rgiordan/rgiordan.github.io/_posts/2019-08-30-bayesian_as_inverse_problem.md

 Of course, in practice you don’t usually generate parameters and data hoping to get your original dataset.
-That would be incredibly computationally intensive, because you would very rarely generate the matches to the data you saw.
+That would be incredibly computationally intensive, because you would very rarely generate matches to the data you saw.

 Instead, you use Bayes’ rule, which gives an analytic expression for the posterior $$p(\theta | X)$$: